Do you know about liquid metal?

 On the other hand, when using it as a connector, there are concerns about its relationship with the following solid metals.

-In order to commercialize it as a connector, it will be necessary to use solid metal and liquid metal parts according to the requirements of each part.
-In other words, the challenge will be to combine Galinstan with other solid metals, i.e. to match them in the form of contact.
+To commercialize it as a connector, it will be necessary to use solid and liquid metal parts according to the requirements of each part.
+In other words, the challenge will be to combine liquid metal with other solid metals, i.e., to match them in the form of contact.

 To summarise briefly, the following possibilities and challenges become clear: